80 million years BCE - Manitoba is covered by a shallow sea - the Western Interior Seaway.

 1100 CE - First indications of agriculture.
 Indigenous communities seed corn along the banks of the Red River, north of Winnipeg.

 15-1600 - Changing climate hampers growth of native corn varieties.
-Indigenous people gradually return to hunting, fishing and trapping.
+Indigenous peoples gradually return to hunting, fishing and trapping.

 1612 - The first European sets foot in Manitoba.
 Capt.
 Thomas Button winters two ships at Port Nelson, near the mouths of the Nelson and Hayes Rivers.